 Estate planning is the process of arranging your assets so that, if you were to become ill, injured, or die, your estate would be assigned to the people, and entities whom you wish to inherit your assets or control your affairs.

 Estate planning for your loved ones

 While determining how to distribute your property is a fundamental part of estate planning, it is not just about your tangible property.
 Estate planning also includes your decision-making powers for yourself or for your children.

 Estate planning is important for any person to consider.
 If you have children, have a long-term significant other to whom you are not married, own any property, have personal items with sentimental value, or have specific wishes regarding your care if you were to fall ill and incapacitated, you should consult an estate planning attorney regarding your options.

 Estate planning options

 An estate planning attorney will be able to review the various options for estate planning and ensure that your wishes are accomplished regarding your personal estate.

 While certain estate planning devices, such as wills, may seem straightforward, an improperly executed estate plan could be declared unenforceable under the law.
-Your estate planning attorney can counsel you on the best language and clauses to include in your will or other estate planning document, in order to properly enact the outcome you desire.
+Your estate planning attorney can counsel you on the best language and clauses to include in your will or other estate planning documents, in order to properly enact the outcome you desire.